Dwight McKissic: Biography

+McKissic graduated with a Bachelor of Arts in Christian Studies from Ouachita Baptist University in 1978.
+He holds a Master of Theological Studies degree from Southwestern Baptist Theological Seminary, which he completed in 2020.
+He is currently a Doctor of Ministry student at Virginia University of Lynchburg.

+McKissic has served as a guest lecturer for schools such as Southwestern Baptist Theological Seminary, where he formerly served as a trustee, Criswell College, University of Minnesota, Emory University, Southern Illinois University, Wheaton College, and Harvard University.

 Hurricane Katrina as the wrath of God

-McKissic said "New Orleans flaunts sin in a way that no other places do.
+McKissic said in reference to Hurricane Katrina "New Orleans flaunts sin in a way that no other places do.
 They call it the Big Easy.
 There are 10 abortion clinics in Louisiana; five of those are in New Orleans.
 They have a Southern Decadence parade every year and they call it gay pride.
 When you study Scripture, it's not out of the boundaries of God to punish a nation for sin and because of sin.
 When I look at our country, at what's happening, and what's happening in New Orleans in particular, it's not beyond the realm of possibility."